- 450g rye bread, sliced (stale or fresh)

 The oven drying and fermenting processes took longer for me than it said in the recipe.
 Fermenting probably took longer due to my kitchen being cold.

-The resulting kvass tastes like an unusual cross between a lemonade and a beer, and I still can't exactly tell if I like it or not.
+The resulting kvass tastes like an unusual cross between a lemonade and a beer, Intitially I couldn't exactly tell if I liked it or not but it's very refreshing and I'd recommend it.